| ABSTRACT

 Establishment (BRE) baseline and good practice data for similar buildings,

 and including an allowance for patients' needs, an energy target was developed.
+Research into waste

 and water issues showed that the disposal of prescription, and over the